GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \include DenseMatrixExample_Constructor_init_list.out

+#### Methods `setElement` and `addElement`

-Larger matrices can be set-up with methods `setElement` and `addElement` (\ref TNL::Matrices::DenseMatrix::setElement, \ref TNL::Matrices::DenseMatrix::addElement).
+Larger matrices can be setup with methods `setElement` and `addElement` (\ref TNL::Matrices::DenseMatrix::setElement, \ref TNL::Matrices::DenseMatrix::addElement).
 The following example shows how to call these methods from the host.

 \includelineno DenseMatrixExample_addElement.cpp

 As we can see, both methods can be called from the host no matter where the matrix is allocated.
 If it is on GPU, each call of `setElement` or `addElement` (\ref TNL::Matrices::DenseMatrix::setElement, \ref TNL::Matrices::DenseMatrix::addElement) causes slow transfer of tha data between CPU and GPU.
-Use this approach only if the performance is not a priority for example for matrices which are set only once this way.
+Use this approach only if the performance is not a priority.
 The result looks as follows:

 \include DenseMatrixExample_addElement.out

-More efficient way of the matrix initialization on GPU consists in calling the methods `setElement` and `addElement` (\ref TNL::Matrices::DenseMatrix::setElement, \ref TNL::Matrices::DenseMatrix::addElement) directly from GPU.
+More efficient way of the matrix initialization on GPU consists of calling the methods `setElement` and `addElement` (\ref TNL::Matrices::DenseMatrix::setElement, \ref TNL::Matrices::DenseMatrix::addElement) directly from GPU.
 It is demonstrated in the following example (of course it works even for CPU):

 \includelineno DenseMatrixExample_setElement.cpp

 Here we use `SharedPointer` (\ref TNL::Pointers::SharedPointer) to make the matrix accessible in lambda functions even on GPU.
 We first call the `setElement` method from CPU to set the `i`-th diagonal element to `i`.
 Next we iterate over the matrix rows with `ParallelFor`and for each row we call a lambda function `f`.
 This is done on the same device where the matrix is allocated and so it is more efficient for matrices allocated on GPU.
 In the lambda function we just set the `i`-th diagonal element to `-i`.
 The result looks as follows:

 \include DenseMatrixExample_setElement.out

+#### Method `getRow`

+This method is available for the dense matrix (\ref TNL::Matrices::DenseMatrix::getRow) but only for compatibility with the sparse matrices which the method was designed for.
+Use it only when you need unified code for both dense and sparse matrices.

+#### Method `forRows`

 If we want to set more matrix elements in each row, we can use inner for-loop in the lambda function `f`.
 This, however, is limiting the parallelization and it can be inefficient for larger matrices.
 The next example demonstrates a method `forRows` (\ref TNL::Matrices::DenseMatrix::forRows) which iterates over all matrix elements in parallel and it calls a lambda function defining an operation we want to do on the matrix elements.